JoeFu/alportal-document/docs/front-end/configuration.md

 ### `VITE_APP_GOOGLE_API_KEY`

-This variable specifies the Google API Key that is used for accessing Google related services on the front end, specifically the Places API for searching and autocompleting address details.
+This variable specifies the Google API Key that is used for accessing Google related services on the front end, specifically the Places API for searching and auto completing address details.

 ### `VITE_SYNTAQ_URL`, `VITE_SYNTAQ_TOKEN`